MirkoMignini/lydia/README.md

     $ gem install lydia

 ## Another ruby web framework?
-Wtf?
-Why?
+WTF?

 This project is not intended to become a top notch framework or the new rails, it's just an experiment.
 The goals of this project are: